katt64/lists.tmac/README.rst

   .i "Tortilla Española"
   or
   .i "Spanish Omelette"
-  is a kind of omellete dish that features lots of onions or garlic, eggs, and potatoes in a delicious combination.
+  is a kind of omelette dish that features lots of onions or garlic, eggs, and potatoes in a delicious combination.
   It is fried in oil and served as a starter.
   The dish is very popular in Spain and other Hispanic countries incl. parts of